postite/SketchbasicExporter/README.md

 - check trim container if no export

 #bug:
+- symbols embed others
+- should escape text ( """ > bug)
 - invisible layers are made visible even if !exportable
 - symbols temp copy scale at export ( should break copy)
+- centeredBorder shapes are not correctly exported ( extra pixels) even with slices ;
 ## html:
 	- generate CSS